editionhm/AjurrumAI/README.md

 3. Agent Revision

 #### Features
-- Only write in Arabic OR in Arabic and English.
+- User can choose to only write in Arabic OR in Arabic and English.
+- User can choose the Agent Mode in a list (Teacher, Discussion, Revision)